-Our Lady of the Rosary Praesidium of the Legion of Mary meets each Tuesday at 2.30pm in the Parish Meeting Room.
+Our Lady of the Rosary Praesidium of the Legion of Mary meets each Tuesday at 2.30pm in the Pastoral Space.
 The work of the Praesidium is Home and Hospital visitation.

-Acting President: Breda Daffy c/o Benedicta Curia, 541 South Circular Road, Dublin 8.
+Acting President: c/o Benedicta Curia, 541 South Circular Road, Dublin 8.